NDP candidate proud of campaign - Maple Ridge News

-The small crowd cheered at John Mogk’s campaign office when it was announced that the federal NDP leader Jagmeet Singh won the seat in his riding.
+The small crowd cheered at John Mogk’s campaign headquarters when it was announced that the federal NDP leader Jagmeet Singh won the seat in his riding.

-Other than that the mood was somber as people trickled into the NDP campaign office at the old Pantry Restaurant on Lougheed Highway Monday evening.
+Other than that the mood was sombre as people trickled into the NDP campaign headquarters at the old Pantry Restaurant on Lougheed Highway Monday evening.

 When Mogk finally arrived at the office to thank his supporters he had to fight back tears as he told them how proud he was of the campaign that they ran.